Skip to Main Content

 TOPIC TIME REQUIRED POINTS COVERED FRAMEWORK CONCEPTS

-Synthesizing sources for literature reviews 30 minutes
+Synthesizing sources 20 minutes

 • Students learn to use a synthesis matrix to identify how sources relate or “speak” to each other